 There’s a lot of spit and possibly some boogers involved in this game.
-It isn’t for the germo-phobes.
+It isn’t for germo-phobes.
 This is what it looks like:

-Our red apples looked golden so we had to differentiate by size (get your mind out of the gutter!).
+Our red apples looked golden so we had to differentiate by size.
+(Get your mind out of the gutter!)
 Each Golden Apple retrieved is worth 10 points.
 We were quite startled by the lengths to which the Gods were willing to go for these suckers:

 Game Three: The Battle of the Titans.